daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ### Rtools

 Windows users will also need to install Rtools, which will allow you to use external libraries.
 Go to <http://cran.r-project.org/bin/windows/Rtools/> and download the latest version (e.g., Rtools40.exe).
 After the download has finished, run the installer with the default configuration.
-Do not select the box for “Add rtools to system PATH”, devtools and RStudio should put Rtools on the PATH automatically when it is needed.
+Do *not* follow the Rtools' website instructions for "Putting Rtools on the PATH".
+RStudio will put Rtools on the PATH automatically when it is needed.

 ### Essential R packages